-This specialization is offered in partnership with the University of Baltimore College of Public Affairs.
-This specialization is designed to enable health care professionals to advance their careers by strengthening their credentials as health care managers, administrators and consultants.
-It provides a sound basis in the latest business practices and gives professionals the opportunity to develop skills necessary for leadership in the health care field.
+Baltimore is one of the hotbeds in the U.S. for health care with large research and community hospitals, biotechnology firms, and insurance providers in the region.
+The specialization in health care management helps professionals advance their careers by strengthening their credentials as health care managers, administrators and consultants.
+It provides a sound basis in the latest business practices and leadership skills.